Felix-Paetsch/Webscraping/Discord/README.md

 # Scrape Discord

 This script allows you to scrape data from discord with Python.
 Currently it will only grab file-links.
-Pullrequests are welcome.

 Last tested 20.06.22.